 The works were meticulously planned in key stages around pre-arranged transformer outage times to ensure there is an uninterrupted supply to 100,000 UK Power Networks customers and completion before deadlines.

-The original design had the main spanning elements as 1.5m deep structural steel girders.
-Our proposal to use our unique W beam design as an alternative was welcomed by the design and construction team as it solved many of the inherent design obstacles.
-These included fire resistance, blast resistance, durability and maintenance requirements.
-These coupled with a more cost effective solution which could be installed during outages in one clear span section gave the client and UK power networks the confidence to use our system.
+The original design had the main spanning elements as 1.5 metres deep structural steel girders, our precast bridge beam option solved many inherent design obstacles including fire resistance, blast resistance, durability and maintenance requirements.
+Coupled with a more cost effective solution which could be installed during outages in one clear span section gave the client and UK power networks the confidence to use our system.

 The first stage of this project was essentially a large civil engineering project -the beams used to span the 35 metres over the transformers are the same beams we use on road and rail structures throughout Ireland and the UK.
 The final loading on the deck is 3 storeys of apartments which is broadly equivalent to full traffic/train loading.

 The project is an excellent example of how long span concrete bridge beams can be delivered and installed to a city centre location and meet all the challenging design criteria for a complex structure.

 The W beams sit on designed elastomeric bearing pads, the deck slab is formed with fibre and GFRP rod reinforced concrete slabs which form a permanent shutter to the insitu slab as per bridge deck design.